Broadband quadrature-squeezed vacuum and nonclassical photon number correlations from a nanophotonic device: Materials and methods

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 We thank A. Dutt and R. Slavik for helpful discussions.
 Note regarding trade names: We use trade names to specify the experimental procedure adequately and do not imply endorsement by the National Institute of Standards and Technology.
 Similar products or services provided by other manufacturers or vendors may work as well or better.
+Competing Interests: The authors declare that they have no competing interests.
+Author contributions: VDV performed the quadrature experiments.
+BM participated in building the pump systems for both the quadrature and photon number experiments, supervised chip device design, and wrote part of the supplement.
+LGH performed theoretical modelling, developed the TES pulse discrimination code, and wrote part of the supplement.
+NQ performed theoretical modelling.
+RS, DHM, and MJC performed the photon counting experiments.
+KT and MM participated in chip device design.
+JL, AR, and RCP provided guidance on selecting measurements to present.
+AEL, TG, and SWN constructed the TES system.
+ZV supervised the project and wrote the manuscript.